arnabs542/interviewpractice/binary-trees/compute-the-lca-when-nodes-have-parent-pointers.md

 > Given two nodes in a binary tree, design an algorithm that computes their LCA.
 Assume that each node has a parent pointer.

+Follow up to previous question.
 This can be easily solved using a hash table to store the ancestors of one path, and then traverse the other path and return when we come across an ancestor or reach the root.

 ##### Code: